dmbarbour/wikilon/docs/ABCRT.md

 A compacting collector seems a good fit for Wikilon's common use cases.
 It's a stop-the-world collector, albeit constrained to a single thread.
 This shouldn't be a major issue for pure computations (no side effects to hurt latencies).
 It is feasible to combine a compacting collector with free-lists, to reuse the small spaces.
 However, I have doubts that adding this would offer sufficient benefit to pay for the complications it introduces.
 A two-space collector has the advantage of being delightfully simple.

 One concern is *parallelism*.
 With a two-space collector and bump-pointer allocation, I cannot efficiently support parallelism within a context.
 It would require too much synchronization, e.g. for bumping the pointer, for halting other threads during compaction, etc..
 I can copy data to another context, however.
 And I could presumably leverage `{&par}` and `{&seq}` annotations to drive parallelism.

+### Support for 'Shared' Objects?

+In some cases - e.g. for high performance loops in code - I may wish to have multiple references to a single object, perhaps with reference counting.
+In particular, I may want this for fixpoint functions to avoid deep-copying a block on every step.
+A difficulty with shared objects is copying the shared reference structure.

+This might be achieved most easily with a thin layer of indirection, i.e. such that I'm explicitly copying a reference rather than the shared value.
+Upon copying a reference, I am free to manage reference counts (if it's important).
+Alternatively, I could manage some form of bloom filter on references for conservative GC.

+My environment-level 'stowage' is already a shared space in this style.
+I might be able to leverage this, but I'd prefer to not mix responsibilities much.
+I could instead handle this at the `wikrt_env` layer, an implicit shared space for all contexts.
+Alternatively, I could handle this at the `wikrt_cx` layer.
+Doing so would complicate the copying of these shared objects between contexts.
+But it should also simplify cleanup.
+(It might be possible to have the best of both by moving shared objects from the local `wirkt_cx` to the shared `wikrt_env` upon a copy/move between contexts, or by use of hash tables for local structure sharing, etc.)

+Avoidance of deep-copy will likely prove essential for performance of blocks of code within tight loops from fixpoint functions, because this is the most common source of 'copying' in well designed ABC systems.

 ## Representations